Ffairfach: Ysgol Gynradd Ffairfach

 The village primary school was built in 1858.
 According to the latest Estyn report, there are 106 pupils on roll, including 14 full-time nursery age pupils.
 The school is categorised as a Welsh-medium school, with 37% of pupils coming from Welsh-speaking homes.

 Religion

-Tabernacle Chapel in Heol Cennen is an Independent chapel dating from 1860 (replacing a previous chapel from 1817).
+Capel Tabernacl in Heol Cennen is an Independent chapel dating from 1860, designed by the architect Thomas Thomas.
+It replaced an earlier chapel on the site built in 1817 and 1840.
 The chapel is a Grade II listed building.